pkhalaj/monkey-wrench/docs/source/static/tasks.rst

     Keys:
-      input_directory   # must point to an existing directory output_directory  # must point to an existing directory intput_filename   # must point to an existing file output_filename   # must be a new path as overwriting an existing file is not allowed!
+      input_directory   # must point to an existing directory output_directory  # must point to an existing directory input_filename    # must point to an existing file output_filename   # must be a new path as overwriting an existing file is not allowed!

     Values: